16 Best Shows on Broadway Right Now According to a Local

 You can always spot the New York locals among the sea of tourists based on their outfits.

-Here’s my advice on how to dress appropriately for a night at the theater.
+So, as a total Broadway expert, here’s my advice on how to dress appropriately for a night at the theater.

 Skip Ahead